-States are responsible for the fulfilment of their international obligations concerning the protection and preservation of the marine environment.
-They shall be liable in accordance with international law.
+"States oversee fulfilling their international commitments on the preservation and safeguarding of the marine environment.
+They will be accountable per international law."

 The linguistic challenge surrounding the English word "responsibility" was introduced earlier in the text.
 To follow up, it's important to note that the concepts of responsibility and liability are closely linked in the context of this discussion.
 The relationship between them is explored in detail in the sections that follow.
 In this regard, it is useful to refer to an early and influential explanation of the concept, where Clyde Eagleton, the esteemed American scholar, defined responsibility as "the principle that establishes an obligation to rectify any violation of international law that causes injury, committed by the respondent state".24 Incidentally, there is a vast amount of legal literature addressing the issue of responsibility in the particular context of state responsibility in international law which in essence is the breach of an international obligation by a state.
 Its content is reflected in doctrine and jurisprudence.25